Programme specific requirements

 Applicants must have a Bachelor’s degree in a relevant field that is equivalent to a Finnish university Bachelor’s degree (kandidatexamen).
 Applying students must provide a relevant BA in Study of Religions, Gender Studies, History, Philosophy, Theology or an equivalent degree.
 As a rule of thumb the applicant should have the equivalence of 60 ECTS credits in the major subject.
 In addition, previous studies, relevant work and organisation experience, as well as other merits and qualifications can be taken into account.
-Student selection is made on the basis of application documents including a motivation letter and an interview (a maximum of 40 applicants are invited for an interview by Skype or in person) .
+Student selection is made on the basis of application documents including a motivation letter and an interview (a maximum of 50 applicants are invited for an interview online or in person) .

 If the applicant is formally eligible for studies, the degree certificates and transcripts of records are always assessed individually by the academic board of the programme in order to determine whether the profile of the previous studies matches the academic requirements.

 Applicants with a BA in Theology should apply to Master’s Degree Programme in Social Exclusion, Master of Theology, and later choose either Theological Ethics and Philosophy of Religion or Study of Religions as a specialization to obtain a Master of Theology degree.